JiveyGuy/Meteorite_Data_Mine/CONTRIBUTING.md

 2. Try to commit frequently whenever you make a major/minor change.
 3. Open a pull request and ask the project lead to review it before merging to `main` branch.
 4. Follow the branch naming convention
+5. When making a major change open an issue about it first then begin working on it.
+        1. This helps us communicate and document our work and keep an open discussion about things.

 #### Branch naming